Civil Discovery

 - Enrollment Limit: Determined by the Registrar

-By the end of the course, the student should have a good understanding of the principal discovery rules, how they currently apply to electronically stored information, and how they can be used in dispute resolution generally.
-This course is not meant solely for “techies” nor solely for future trial lawyers or litigators.
-The issues we will discuss impact all aspects of legal practice, whether they be in the law firm setting, government, or in-house.
+By the end of the course, the student should have a clear understanding of the principal discovery rules, how they currently apply to electronically transmitted and stored information, and how they can be used more effectively in dispute resolution generally.
+This course is not meant solely for “techies”; no computer science background is required.
+The issues we will discuss impact all aspects of legal practice, whether they be in the law firm, government, or in-house setting.

 - Prerequisite: none